How to Recover from Any Injury: The Ultimate 5-Step Injury Recovery Guide

 The acute inflammatory response (immediately following and injury) dilates capillaries and blood vessels, increasing delivery of oxygen and nutrient rich blood to the injury site.
 Inflammation also helps mobilize macrophages, a type of cell that speeds up healing and prevents infection by cleaning up damaged tissue.

-And, macrophages release a hormone called Insulin-like growth factor (IGF-1) into the damaged tissues, which kick starts the healing process.
+And, macrophages release a hormone called IGF-1 into the damaged tissues, which kick starts the healing process.

-So, by reducing inflammation immediately following an injury, you're interfering with a complex healing process.
+By reducing inflammation too much immediately following an injury, you're interfering with a complex healing process.

 Ice therapy reduces strength speed, and athletic performance